89114835261/html-start-pack/README.md

 ---

 When creating a new scss file, you need to import it into src/sass/main.scss
+Also this boilerplate is designed to use the BEM methodology

+---

 If you liked this assembly, I would be glad if you clicked on the star at the top of the page.